carrollsa/github-search/README.md

 1. Clone the repository with `$ git clone https://github.com/carrollsa/github-search`
 2. `cd` into new folder and install dependencies with `npm install`
 3. Obtain a GitHub API access token
-4. Create a properties.js file mirroring properties_sample.js and substitute in your token to have full access to the API and avoid rate-limiting
+4. Add the API key as an environment with the key GQL_API_KEY to have full access to the API and avoid rate-limiting
 5. Run project with `npm run start`
 6. Visit locally at http://localhost:3000/